Updated: May 31

 Prolific nectar producers with nectar deeply hidden.

 Modest pollen producers are designed for dusting the bird’s head/back with pollen as the bird forages for nectar.

 ~ Particularly, red flowers are very attractive to hummingbirds. ~

 These are a few beautiful reddish flowering plants that provide nectar:

 Cardinal Flower (Lobelia cardinalis)

-Other flowers that attract hummingbirds are perennials such as daylilies, and lupines; and biennials such as foxgloves and hollyhocks; and also, many annuals, including cleomes, impatiens, and petunias.
+Columbine (Aquilegia canadensis) Other flowers that attract hummingbirds are perennials such as daylilies and lupines; and biennials such as foxgloves and hollyhocks; and many annuals, including cleome, impatiens, and petunias.

 Even though these plants are not necessarily aromatics, they will benefit the other plants around, encourage a beautiful, thriving garden, and happy pollinating birds and bees.